shahwaizse/message-board/README.txt

 Message board built with MongoDB and the Express framework.
 Uses the EJS template engine for rendering server-side HTML pages.
+Please go to the website and drop a message to let me know you've viewed my project!